chimericdream/worldofpannotia.com/src/_specific_magic_armor/absorbing-shield.md

   weight: ""
   description: ""
 ---
-<p id="absorbing-shield">**Absorbing Shield:** This _+1 heavy steel shield_ is flat black and seems to absorb light.
+This _+1 heavy steel shield_ is flat black and seems to absorb light.
 Once every two days, on command, it can _disintegrate_ an object that it touches, as the spell but requiring a melee touch attack.
-Strong transmutation; CL 17th; Craft Magic Arms and Armor, _disintegrate_; Price 50,170 gp; Cost 25,170 gp + 2,000 XP.
+; Price 50,170 gp; Cost 25,170 gp + 2,000 XP.